Henauxg/ghx_proc_gen/README.md

 cargo run --example tile-layers
 ```

-This example uses Bevy with a 2d Camera.
-It generates a top-down tilemap by combining multiple z-layers, so the grid and rules used are still 3d.
+This example uses Bevy with a 2d Camera but generates a top-down tilemap by combining multiple z-layers, so the grid and rules used are still 3d.

 https://github.com/Henauxg/ghx_proc_gen/assets/19689618/3efe7b78-3c13-4100-999d-af07c94f5a4d